superuserapp/superuser-cli/README.md

 3. Write your own private tool packages for your agents
 4. Deploy your agent to third-party services like Discord and Slack

-## What is the Superuser package registry?
+## What is the Superuser toolkit registry?

-The Superuser package registry is a **serverless hosting platform and registry** for building tools that extend AI chatbots and agents.
+The Superuser toolkit registry is a **serverless hosting platform and registry** for building tools that extend AI chatbots and agents.

-**Superuser packages are just REST API servers.**
+**Superuser toolkits are just REST API servers.**
 Every package is an [Instant API](https://github.com/instant-dev/api) project, which is a simple way to export and auto-document JavaScript functions as REST endpoints that can be called via any HTTP client.